Lemon and Passionfruit Curd (Passionfruit Butter)

 The equipment you’ll need

-A heavy-based saucepan is essential to making fruit butters.
+A heavy-based saucepan is essential for making fruit butter.
 I use my cast iron casserole pots, however, any good stainless steel saucepan will do the job.
 Some people prefer to make curds with the double boiler method.
 I’ve never bothered as I find as long as you use a low heat and stir the whole thing continuously, I always get a delicious passionfruit curd.

-I use a silicon whisk for stirring my curd, however, you can also use a silicon or wooden spoon.
+I use a silicon whisk for stirring and incorporating the cold butter into the curd, however, you can also use a silicon or wooden spoon.

 Cook’s Notes